justame/hp-front-end-course/README.md

  - **"npm install express"**
  - **"npm install request"**
 7. Run the Nodejs server - **"node app.js"** and you are ready to go... the server will run on localhost port **8080**
+8. To check if the server is returning data go to the **http://localhost:8080/youtube/videos** via the browser you can try send a query too like this -**http://localhost:8080/youtube/videos?q="hp company"**